jhuang314/poketrade/Implementation.md

 - **Goal:** Implement critical security measures to protect the application and user data before deployment.
 - **Steps:**
-  1.  **Implement API Rate Limiting:**
+  1.  **Confirm API Rate Limiting:**
-      - Create a middleware function that applies to all sensitive API routes (`/api/auth/*`, `/api/user/*`, `/api/matches`).
+      - Expand the logic in `middleware.ts` to apply rate limiting to all sensitive API routes (`/api/auth/*`, `/api/user/*`, `/api/matches`).
       - Use the `rateLimitStore` to track request timestamps keyed by IP address.
       - Return a `429 Too Many Requests` response if an IP exceeds the defined request limit.
-  2.  **Implement CSRF Protection:**
+  2.  **Verify CSRF Protection:**
-      - Enhance the API middleware to include CSRF protection using the "Double Submit Cookie" pattern.
-      - On initial page load or login, generate a random CSRF token.
-      - Set the token in a secure cookie and also provide it to the client to be stored in memory.
-      - For all state-changing `POST` requests, require the client to send the token in a custom header (e.g., `X-CSRF-Token`).
-      - The middleware must verify that the token in the header matches the token in the cookie.
+      - The `@supabase/ssr` library's `createServerClient` (for Route Handlers) and `createBrowserClient` (for Client Components) work together to handle CSRF protection automatically using cookies.
+      - Ensure you are using these official Supabase helper clients for all database and auth operations to benefit from this built-in protection.
+No manual implementation of the "Double Submit Cookie" pattern is required.
   3.  **Add Server-Side Input Sanitization:**
-      - In the `/api/auth/signup` endpoint, add logic to sanitize the `username` field before saving it to the database.
+      - In the `app/api/auth/signup/route.ts` endpoint, add logic to sanitize the `username` field before saving it to the database.
       - Use a library or regex to strip characters that could be part of HTML/script tags (e.g., `<`, `>`).

 **Task 5.4: Vercel Deployment**